Energy-Efficient Light Bulbs Affected by Uncertainty in Washington and at Home

 3. Halogen incandescent bulbs cost the least but save the least amount of energy.

-Traditional incandescent bulbs are filled with an inert gas but halogen incandescent bulbs are filled with halogen gas, which allows them to operate at higher temperatures and with brighter light and allows them to last three times longer.
+Traditional incandescent bulbs are filled with inert gas but halogen incandescent bulbs are filled with halogen gas, which allows them to operate at higher temperatures and with brighter light and allows them to last three times longer.
 Although halogen incandescents use only about 25 percent less energy than traditional incandescents, they have the lowest upfront cost, the widest variety of shapes and colors, and work with dimmer switches.

 4. Dont be confused by watts.